tongc/mifid2/README.md

 ### Questions
 <pre>
-Compression rather than hashing, biggest one I can see is around 500 characters where there is almost no arbitrary values.
+Compression rather than hashing, biggest one I can see is around 500 characters where there is almost no arbitrary values. all other values can be sourced from schema dictionary.
 </pre>

 ### TODO